Leftscenery/Algorithm/README.md

 7. Counting & Redix
 8. Heap

+View performance in console.
-If you have better thought or solution for specific Sorting Algorithm, please let me know :)
+Feel free to let me know if you have better thought or solution for specific Sorting Algorithm :)